Texas Eviction Diversion Program (TEDP)

 - The TEDP uses a special court process that allows courts to put eviction lawsuits on hold and divert them to the TEDP.
 Under the TEDP, lump sum payments are provided to landlords for rental arrears in exchange for allowing tenants to remain in their homes and forgiving late fees.
 Diverted cases will be dismissed and made confidential from public disclosure.

-TEDP Program Eligibility
+TEDP Pilot Eligibility

-For full program eligibility requirements, see the “TEDP Program Document Provided to Landlords and Tenants by the courts” below under Program Documents.
+For full pilot program eligibility requirements, see the “TEDP Program Document Provided to Landlords and Tenants by the courts” below under Program Documents.
 Two of the tests that must be met are for Household Eligibility and Unit Rent Eligibility:

 Household Eligibility Test: